MvcControlsToolkit/Home/README.md

 ## Roadmap

-Second release should come together with Asp.net core RTM at the end of june, and should include a templated server grid with both immediate and batch updates.
-Filtering/ordering will be based on OData url syntax with the options to use "simple syntax" (prop1=val1&prop2=val2...) for filters.
+Next version will include a templated server ajax-grid with both immediate updates,and paging.
+Filtering/ordering will be based on OData url syntax with the options to use "simple syntax" (prop1=val1&prop2=val2...) for filters, and will be available after the fist Asp.net core
+1.0.0. compatible version of the OData packages.

 Other features to come: